otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-github-and-javascript.md

 console.log(numbersSquared); // [1, 4, 9, 16, 25]
 ```

-Here is an example of using the `map` function.
+Here is an example of using the `filter` function.

 ```javascript
 // An array of numbers